OCA/bank-payment/account_direct_debit/README.rst

 A new entry in the Accounting/Payment menu allow you to create a direct debit order that helps you to select any customer invoices for you to collect.

-This module explicitely implements direct debit orders as applicable in the Netherlands.
 Debit orders are advanced in total by the bank.
 Amounts that cannot be debited or are canceled by account owners are credited afterwards.
-Such a creditation is called a storno.
-This style of direct debit order may not apply to your country.

 Installation
 ============